Downsizing Diffusion Models for Cardinality Estimation: Experiments

 \subsubsection{Experiment Device and Accuracy Metric}

-We run all our experiments on a dual-socket Intel Xeon Gold 6140 system with 36 physical cores (72 hardware threads) and a base clock frequency of 2.30 GHz.
+We run all of our experiments on a server equipped with dual-socket Intel Xeon Gold 6140 systems, each Intel Xeon Gold 6140 having 36 physical cores (72 hardware threads) and a base clock frequency of 2.30 GHz.
 We choose Q-error, defined as

 to be our accuracy metric, with zero values for $Card_{real}$ and $Card_{est}$ both set to 1 to prevent division by zero.
-We report $\max$, 99th percentile, 95th percentile, median, and geometric mean Q-error as our evaluation benchmarks in accordance with \cite{reffive}.\\ We note that the performance of LW-Tree/LW-NN on \textbf{forest} and MSCN, Naru, DeepDB on \textbf{power} are not as decent in our experiments as they were in \cite{reffive}'s, possibly due to different Python library versions our smaller model size budget for the \textbf{power} dataset\footnote{In a personal communication, professor Xiaoying Wang, the original author of \cite{reffive}, confirmed that such deviations are plausible and likely attributable to stochastic differences arising from software library versions.
+We report $\max$, 99th percentile, 95th percentile, median, and geometric mean Q-error as our evaluation benchmarks in accordance with \cite{reffive}.

+We note that the performance of LW-Tree/LW-NN on \textbf{forest} and MSCN, Naru, DeepDB on \textbf{power} are not as good in our experiments as they were in \cite{reffive}'s, possibly due to different Python library versions and our smaller size budget for the "power" dataset \footnote{In a personal communication, professor Xiaoying Wang, the original author of \cite{reffive}, confirmed that such deviations are plausible and likely attributable to stochastic differences arising from software library versions.
 They also said that in their original experiments, their GM Q-error results were 1.32 for LW-Tree and 1.35 for LW-NN}.
-While we record in \textbf{Table 1} the results from our experiments for methodological consistency, we also encourage readers to look up the original figures in \cite{reffive} for a more comprehensive comparison.
+While we record in \textbf{Table 2} the results from our experiments for methodological consistency, we also encourage readers to look up the original figures in \cite{reffive} for a more comprehensive comparison.